 Mission statement

-For a brief introduction to our research, please see the following talk presented by Dr. Chen at the Inauguration Symposium of WashU chancellor, Andrew Martin.
+For a brief introduction to our research, please see the following talk presented by Dr. Chen at the Inauguration Symposium of WashU Chancellor Andrew Martin.

 Project 1: Sonodelivery – FUS combined with microbubble-mediated intranasal delivery (FUSIN)